 "Psalm 84:10 (KJV) “For a day in thy courts is better than a thousand, I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness."

-Media ~ Ministry Director, Pamela Pree
+Sound Technician ~ Pamela Pree